Adamus7/RayDBG-Blog/source/_posts/2017-11-14-Lets-Encrypt-on-Azure-Web-Apps.md

     {% asset_img 14.png Chrome%}

 # One more step
 Wait!
-Don't forget to redirect HTTP request to HTTPS request!
+Don't forget to redirect HTTP request to HTTPS!
 You can do it in many ways.
 I just added a redirect rule in web.config as below
     {% codeblock lang:xml %}
     <configuration xmlns="http://schemas.microsoft.com/.NetConfiguration/v2.0">